 The statute of limitations on these is related to when the injury or illness occurs, not when the individual last worked for the railroad.

 However, railroad workers must file their claim within three years of diagnosis for their asbestos-related illness.
-If they don't file within that three-year period, their case could be dismissed, even if it's substantiated with evidence.
+If they don’t file within those three years, their case could be dismissed, even if it’s substantiated with evidence.

 A FELA claim may not be your only legal option, however!

 A lawyer, such as those at Serling & Abramson, P.C., can help you take a good look at all of your legal options.
 They will use the “discovery” process to gather information and evidence, investigate what led to your asbestos exposure, track the severity of your illness, and start building your case.